-GENDER PAY GAP REPORT 2021 In April 2017, the UK government introduced a requirement for all employers with more than 250 employees to publish their annual gender pay gap figures.
+GENDER PAY GAP REPORT 2023 In April 2017, the UK government introduced a requirement for all employers with more than 250 employees to publish their annual gender pay gap figures.
 The regulations require us to publish six key pay gap figures comparing male and female pay.
-Our 2021 results can be found below.
+Our 2023 results can be found below.
 Yet again, we are proud of the results of our analysis.
 The results maintain our good position regarding our gender pay gap figures against that of the National average, and show our commitment to equal opportunities.
 Diversity and inclusivity influences our policies and culture at all levels.
 Because of this, we do not discriminate for any position or for any reason, including race, religion, ethnic origin or gender.
 We pride ourselves on being an equal opportunities employer.
-Mean GENDER PAY GAP FIGURES The gender pay gap is defined as the difference between the mean or median hourly rate of pay that male and female colleagues receive, expressed as a percentage of men's pay.
+GENDER PAY GAP FIGURES The gender pay gap is defined as the difference between the mean or median hourly rate of pay that male and female colleagues receive, expressed as a percentage of men's pay.

 The mean pay gap is the difference between average hourly rates of pay of men and women.

 The median pay gap is the difference between the midpoints in the ranges of hourly rates of pay of men and women.
 It collates all pay in the sample, lines them up in order from lowest to highest, and picks the middle-most pay.
-These figures are provided in the chart opposite and are based on the hourly rate of pay as at 5th April 2021.
-They are much better than the National average for 2020 and we are very pleased to report a 0% median result this year.
-14.11% UK Average Mean Mean Median Median 2.8% 4.60% 0% 0.40% 2021 2020 2021 2020 2020 National average.
-Source: Gender Pay Gap Service (all employees) GENDER BONUS PAY GAP FIGURES Proportion of male and female colleagues receiving a bonus payment can be seen in the chart below.
-2.90% 2.40% Female
+These figures are provided in the chart opposite and are based on the hourly rate of pay as at 5th April 2023.
+Whilst it has been reported that the UK average mean result has reduced, our results remain significantly better.
+GENDER BONUS PAY GAP FIGURES Proportion of male and female colleagues receiving a bonus payment can be seen in the chart below.